-Chimney Rock is a natural rock formation on the Atlantic side of Long Island, located in Buckley’s Settlement.
+Chimney Rock is a natural rock formation on the Atlantic side of The Island, located in Buckley’s Settlement.
 Chimney Rock got its name because the original formation resembled a chimney.
-This formation provides a protected lagoon from the Atlantic Ocean where you can swim or just sit and watch the waves crash over the rocks.
+This formation provides a protected lagoon from the Atlantic Ocean, you can swim or just sit and watch the waves crash over the rocks.
 In the small area between the rocks and shore, you can find brittle stars, small tropical fish, sea glass and sometimes sharks frequenting this area.
-The natural lagoon has many bottom textures and depths providing a quality area for snorkeling and fishing.
-My favorite thing to do at Chimney Rock is swim of course with walking along the rocky shore coming in at a close second.
-You can find so many things in the little rock pools along the rocks.
+The natural lagoon has many bottom textures and depths providing a quality area for snorkelling and fishing.
+My favorite thing to do at Chimney Rock is swim of course, with walking along the rocky shore coming in at a close second.
+You can find so many things in the little rock pools along the shore.
 Shells, driftwood, soldier crabs and even small fish.

-The small cabana was damaged by the last two hurricanes and moved from its original position.
-Two of the benches are still intact for you to sit on and the cabana is still there and can be used for shade and to protect your items from the elements.
+The only shade in this area is a small wooden cabana, so be sure to wear your sunblock.
+The cabana was damaged by the last two hurricanes and has moved from its original position.
+Two of the benches are still intact and the cabana can still be used for shade and to protect your belongings from the elements.
 If you are brave enough you can swim across to the Chimney Rock at low tide and have an even better view of the Atlantic Ocean.

 - Wear sneakers or water shoes; the path down is rocky